GrantGremillion/post-install-config/README.md

 <p>
-When creating the second Agent, put them in the Support department and give them a role of View Only.
+When creating the second Agent, put them in the Support department and give them a role of All Access.
 </p>
 <br />